The Primerose surname is generally thought to be habitational name taken on from a place in Fife

 Early Notables of the Primerose family (pre 1700)

-Another 48 words (3 lines of text) are included under the topic Early Primerose Notables in all our PDF Extended History products and printed products wherever possible.
+James Primrose (dies 1641), was Clerk...
+Another 105 words (8 lines of text) are included under the topic Early Primerose Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Primerose family to the New World and Oceana